casenum/django_cityloc_pkg_casenum/docs/index.rst

 .. django_cityloc_pkg documentation master file, created by sphinx-quickstart on Sun May 19 14:48:48 2024.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.
+   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive. totree was replaced by automodule

 Welcome to django_cityloc_pkg's documentation!
 ==============================================